tpbilton/GUSMap/benchmarks/smaller_rfEst/README.md

-If we added the OpenMP `pragma` then, by default, both `my_array` and `my_value` would be shared between parallel processes.
-This is fine for `my_array`; we want it to be shared so that multiple processes can populate its values at the same time (note, however, that at each iteration a different element will be populated, no two processes will ever try to populate the same element of the array).
+If we added the OpenMP `pragma` then, by default, both `my_array` and `my_value` would be shared between parallel threads.
+This is fine for `my_array`; we want it to be shared so that multiple threads can populate its values at the same time (note, however, that at each iteration a different element will be populated, no two threads will ever try to populate the same element of the array).

 However, `my_value` is also shared.
-This is bad, because multiple processes will be writing to that value at the same time and the result will probably be wrong.
+This is bad, because multiple threads will be writing to that value at the same time and the result will probably be wrong.
 There are (at least) two ways around this.
-First, one could declare the variable as `private`, meaning that each process will have its own copy of that variable:
+First, one could declare the variable as `private`, meaning that each thread will have its own copy of that variable:

 ```c